raventid/es-airline-app/concerns.md

 -> ... other services do the work.

 11.
 It's a black friday.
 We have to scale our system.
+(How to scale all of the system stuff?!)

 # Alternatives or concepts we can still some ideas from